 (ii) he has, during that term, observed the provisions of this Act and the regulations and the lease.

-(2) The term of a petroleum lease shall commence on the date of notification of the approval of the application for such lese in the Government Gazette.
+(2) The term of a petroleum lease shall commence on the date of notification of the approval of the application for such lease in the Government Gazette.

-[Section 59 amended by No. 8 of 1940 s.
+[Section 59 amended: No. 8 of 1940 s.
 28; No. 25 of 1949 s.
 4.]

 60. Rent of lease

-The rent payable for a petroleum lease shall be calculated at the rate of $20 per annum for every square mile or portion of a square mile of he area of land comprised in he lease, and such annual rent shall be payable in advance at the beginning of each year of the currency of the lease.
+The rent payable for a petroleum lease shall be calculated at the rate of $20 per annum for every square mile or portion of a square mile of the area of land comprised in the lease, and such annual rent shall be payable in advance at the beginning of each year of the currency of the lease.

-[Section 60 inserted No. 8 of 1940 s.
+[Section 60 inserted: No. 8 of 1940 s.
 29.]

 60A.
 Lessee to furnish bond